Blackwater – Toilet water – Preferably treated using a gravitiy-fed vermicomposting system

 Flash floods don’t exist as isolation, they exist in a context.

 They all start with one drop.
 We ignore this context at our own risk.
 This is a story of how flash floods form, how they relate to our culture and how we can reduce their risk by integrating water into our lives again.

 Today I went out for a walk to clear my head.
 Working on a design all day had turned my eyes to squares and I needed a break, something to see other than pixels.
 As I stepped outside I decided to follow my curiosity.

 Just one apartment block down from where we stay when we are in Athens is a curious little alley.

 My partner had told me on several accounts that there was a little stream around here somewhere and I chose to look for it today.
 I looked over the edge of the street and there it was, next to an old oil barrel and some kind of old table there was a hole in the concrete.
-And down in that hole, maybe 3 meters down from the street level a stream flowed, clear as day.
+And down in that hole, maybe 3 meters down from the street level a stream flowed, its water flickering in the dappled sunlight.

 My curiousity was locked in.
 I would follow the stream today.
 I observed the layout of the streets, and imagined how these streets must have formed in the past.
 If this was a stream that was here before all the concrete, the architecture must reflect it at least somewhat.

 There were several drains on the sides of the road that appeared to have been installed because of runoff water, their placement and size is a pattern that I recognize from all over Greece.